beaucronin/embedding/README.md

 - Tree: each point is realized as a "leaf" on a hierarchical tree structure whose branches can grow and shrink over time
 - Graph: each point is a node on a graph
 	- Placement is by graph layout algorithm, such as force directed
+- Geo: each point is located in space
+	- Placement is by datapoint attributes plus mapping projection
+- Planar: each point is located in a (possibly curved) plane

 # Relationship to other projects